MurphyPone/murphypone.github.io/src/content/voyager.md

 ![](https://imgs.xkcd.com/comics/real_programmers.png)

-But in _**OUTER SPACE**_, where part of the goal of the mission is to _measure_ cosmic rays, said cosmic rays are slighlty more prevalent.
+But in _**OUTER SPACE**_, where part of the goal of the mission is to _measure_ cosmic rays, said cosmic rays are slightly more prevalent.
 Bit flips are bound to happen at some point during the ~16 hour transit from the HGA back to Houston.
 And the engineers at NASA knew this to be the case before sending their half-a-billion dollar reconnaisance babies out into the wild.  **How, then, is the integrity of the data preserved?**

 # Information Theory: Forward Correction